Protein for men – how much of a good thing is too much?

 Beyond protein: Designing a better diet

-According to Stephanie Kay, a registered holistic nutritionist in Ottawa and a graduate of the Canadian School of Natural Nutrition, here are five other foods that men can add to their diets for better health.
+According to Stephanie Kay, a registered holistic nutritionist in Ottawa and a graduate of the Canadian School of Natural Nutrition, here are five other things that men can add to their diets for better health.

 Lentils